 An extraction is the complete removal of a tooth.
 Extractions are sometimes necessary if a primary tooth prevents the normal eruption of a permanent tooth if the tooth has suffered extensive tooth decay or trauma that your dentist cannot repair, if the patient has gum disease or if the tooth is impacted (usually the wisdom teeth).
 Depending on the case’s complexity, we can perform an extraction surgically or non-surgically.
 Mild anesthesia ensures you are as comfortable as possible throughout the procedure.

 Your third molars are more commonly called “wisdom teeth.”
 Usually appearing in the late teens or early twenties, third molars often lack the proper space in the jaw to erupt fully or even at all.
 This common condition is called impaction.
-When any tooth lacks the space to come through or simply develops in the wrong place of your jaw and becomes impacted, problems can arise.
+When any tooth lacks the area to come through or develops in the wrong place of your jaw and becomes impacted, problems can arise.
 Primarily, damage to adjacent teeth and crowding occur.

 In some instances, the wisdom tooth that cannot come through becomes inflamed under the gums and in the jawbone, causing a sac to develop around the tooth’s root that fills with liquid.
 The sac can cause a cyst or an abscess if it becomes infected.
 If either of these situations goes untreated, severe damage to the underlying bone and surrounding teeth and tissues can result.

 To potentially stave off this result, an extraction of one, your dentist may advise several or all wisdom teeth.
 If that is the case, we have the equipment and training needed to perform such extractions with an absolute minimum of discomfort.